Entrepreneurship competition for startups and scaleups with disruptive and innovative AI-powered solutions

 The challenges of artificial intelligence

 AI is transforming our society and as it pushes the boundaries on what is human.
 For technology to serve people, and not the other way around, it is essential to promote the proper use of AI, taking into account key factors such as privacy, the attribution of responsibility for the actions of AI, the biases or prejudices in the design of the algorithms (related to potential discrimination= and the proper and respectful processing of data.
-To ensure responsible and sustainable artificial intelligence systems, it is essential to establish regulatory frameworks that foster the development of artificial intelligence systems that respect ethical principles and which look out for vulnerable groups, such as minors or persona with disabilities.
+To ensure responsible and sustainable artificial intelligence systems, it is essential to establish regulatory frameworks that foster the development of artificial intelligence systems that respect ethical principles and which look out for vulnerable groups, such as minors or persons with disabilities.

 Different sectors are using the applications of AI to develop a new generation of products and services that are more personalised and better suited to the needs of individuals and businesses.
 In the banking sector, some of the ways that AI is used are: